-Leah Schick is a fourth-year student at the Temple University Boyer College of Music majoring in Music Education with Violin concentration.
-Leah has studied violin for sixteen years and has been a member of Music Training Center’s violin faculty since 2013.
+Leah Schick is a graduate of the Temple University Boyer College of Music with a degree in Music Education with Violin concentration.
+She is currently a full-time music teacher in the Upper Merion Area School District and has been a member of Music Training Center’s violin faculty since 2013.

-Leah currently performs as a first violinist with the Temple University Symphony Orchestra.
-Prior to attending Temple University, Leah performed as concertmaster of the Montgomery County Youth Orchestra and the Plymouth-Whitemarsh High School Orchestra.
+Leah has studied classical violin since the age of five.
+She has performed as a first violinist with the Temple University Symphony Orchestra, concertmaster of the Montgomery County Youth Orchestra, and concertmaster of the Plymouth-Whitemarsh High School Orchestra.
 She enjoys performing solo and orchestral violin repertoire by composers such as Mendelssohn, Bach, Vivaldi, and Mozart.

-In addition to teaching at MTC, Leah teaches and conducts student orchestras at the Philadelphia String Project through the Temple University Community Music Scholars Program, and teaches violin at the Mariana Bracetti Academy Charter School.
-In 2017 and 2018, Leah was a lead educator with the After School All Stars organization, teaching an after school music program to middle school students at the William D. Kelly school in Philadelphia.
+In addition to teaching at MTC, Leah taught and conducted student orchestras at the Philadelphia String Project through the Temple University Community Music Scholars Program.
+During college, Leah started after school music programs at two schools in Philadelphia through non-profit music and educational organizations.
 In the summer of 2018, Leah taught instrumental and vocal music at the Centro de Artes El Gran Artista School of Music in the Galapgos Islands.

 In addition to violin and orchestra, Leah has studied classical piano and classical voice and enjoys teaching choirs, general music classes, and musical theatre ensembles.